amonjotsingh/amonjotsingh/README.md

 ## I'm a Learner!!

-- 🌱 I’m currently learning FreeRTOS
+- 🌱 I’m currently learning JAVA
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals : Secure a job in Embedded Systems
+- 🥅 2022 Goals : Secure a job as software engineer
 - ⚡ Fun fact: I love to draw and play cricket

 ### Connect with me: